masterjaneza/Scrolling-animation---V2/README.md

 ---

-## ⚠️ Heads Up
+## ⚠️ Note

-Dark mode lovers — this demo wasn't made with you in mind (yet).
-For full visual clarity, flip the switch to light mode.
+If you're using dark mode, some visuals might not look as intended.
+For the best experience, switch to light mode.

 ---